 II.
 THE WHAT: The HoTrEd DC Academy – Mission and Functions

 Hospitality training and education offers many potential paths for returning citizens to pursue their passions and earn a living wage once they return to the streets.
 The Academy will serve five core functions of: 1) training and education; 2) job placement; 3) community service; 4) promoting entrepreneurship; and 5) advocacy.
-It’s mission is to strengthen the community and reduce recidivism by placing returning citizens into stable, well-paying hospitality jobs, working with employers and Academy partners.
+Its mission is to strengthen the community and reduce recidivism by placing returning citizens into stable, well-paying hospitality jobs, working with employers and Academy partners.

 The Academy will consist of a networked constellation of programs and activities, detailed below, anchored by physical presences both within the Jail and in Southeast DC.
 The core functions will be phased in over time, with training/education and job placement as a priority in the first two years.
 The others will be built out over the following five years.

-Several partners will be central to the success of this enterprise: First and foremost, the DC DOC itself and the DC Government; the University of the District of Columbia, which has run a short hospitality course at the Jail; a corporate hotel partner such as Marriott, ideal due to its local headquarters; the DC Central Kitchen, which has an existing relationship with the DOC; the Restaurant Association of Metropolitan Washington (RAMW); the DC Convention Center; and multiple local sports franchises including the Redskins, Wizards, Mystics, Nationals, Capitals, and DC United.
+Several partners will be central to the success of this enterprise: First and foremost, the DC DOC itself and the DC Government; the University of the District of Columbia, which has run a short hospitality course at the Jail; a corporate hotel partner such as Marriott, ideal due to its local headquarters; Union Kitchen or DC Central Kitchen, which has an existing relationship with the DOC; the Restaurant Association of Metropolitan Washington (RAMW); the DC Convention Center; and multiple local sports franchises including the Redskins, Wizards, Mystics, Nationals, Capitals, and DC United.
 Each partner provides a necessary element of mentoring, employment, training, or education.